wasp-lang/wasp/web/docs/data-model/operations/actions.md

 await markTasAsDone({ id: 1 })
 ```

-Wasp supports automatic full-stack type safety à la tRPC.
+Wasp supports **automatic full-stack type safety**.
-You only need to define the Action's type on the backend, and the frontend will automatically know how to call it.
+You only need to specify the Action's type in its server-side definition, and the client code will automatically know its API payload types.

 </TabItem>
 </Tabs>